Terms of use

 8. Questions about these terms

 If something about the public offer feels unclear, ask before assuming.
-Clearer communication is better than letting a vague expectation harden into confusion.
+A short clarifying question is better than letting a vague expectation turn into disappointment or confusion.